jitvixard/flix-demo/README.md

 Before reading/inspecting please note.
 The draft you see is what I consider incredibly rough.
 I worked in several key classes/services to break down the task at hand into smaller chunks.
 I then wanted to come back code using `RXJS` to introduce a more event driven structure.
 Due to a busy few weeks I've not had the time to implement it the way I'd have liked to.
 But please read the section ***A Better Approach*** for more details.

+## Running the Application & Interaction
+### Running the Application (Advised)
+- Download the Source code onto your local machine by either cloning this repository or downloading a Zip file.
+- Once downloaded, the application can be run by opening the `dist/` directory and opening `Main.html` in your preferred browser.

+### Running the Application in Development
+- Install `npm`
+- Install `webpack`
+- Install `copy-webpack-plugin`
+- Install `rxjs`
+- Navigate to the root directory and run `npm start`

+### Functionality
+- The application can be controlled from the debug panel found in the top right hand side of the page.
+- All functional deliverables can be assertained through this panel.
+  - Debug buttons to play hotbar animations can be found under ***Hotbar Animations***
+  - Debug buttons to add items to the hotbar at specified positions can be found under ***Hotbar Interactions***
+  - Debug buttons to trigger pop-ups, that do not add items to the hotbar can be found under ***Pop-up Toast***
+  - In regards to selecting given slots, I took the liberty of expanding on the brief ever so slightly.
+Under ***Hotbar Selection*** is a collection debug buttons that will allow for the simulation of any given hotbar element.
+  - In addition to that I've provided buttons that will add any item to the hotbar and the inventory resulting in the item appearing on the hotbar as well as a pop-up toast notification.
+These can be found under ***Item Addition***
+  - I took the liberty of adding an extra feature.
+I found the pop-up toast to be slightly incovenient.
+This was in part due to my leaving the UI oversized (inentionally) as a way to better use the space.
+By clicking the button marked ***Adjust Style*** the css relating to pop-ups will change.
+Pressing it again will revert this.
+This could be a potential alternative for the UI.
+- Reducing the width of the application will result in the hotbar elements stacking, as requested.
+- All visual elements have been laid out in accordance with the spec.
+With the addition of an alternative toast location being provided for demonstration purposes.

 ## On Development
 ### Technology Used